 Since I can remember, I’ve been a deeply curious person.
 I love reading across disciplines.
-I love meeting interesting people.
-I love peppering everyone I meet with questions.
-I love understanding things at a deeper level that may not have an immediate and obvious connection to my goals.
+I love meeting interesting people and peppering them with questions.
+I love understanding things at a deeper level that may not have an immediate and obvious connections to my goals.

 On the other hand, I love setting and achieving ambitious goals.
 Since I became an entrepreneur at 16, I’ve believed that if you want something bad enough, you get specific about what you want and when you want it, you keep visualizing it, and then you take massive action, you can have it.
 And worst case scenario, “shoot for the stars and hit the moon.”